The Burren

 The largest Irish cave so far discovered, Pollnagollum, is over 11 km long.
 It is situated in the Burren, in an area called Slieve Elva, about 20 km West of the Aillwee cave.
 More than 300 caves are known in the Burren.

 The Burren has no rivers and no trees, but the flora is nevertheless very interesting.
 Alpine, scandinavian and mediterranen plants are found side by side.
-This area has a great amount of megalithic remains.
+This area has a great number of megalithic remains.
 Dolmen and ring forts are frequent, about 2500 archaeological sites are known.
-Very interesting are single granite blocks, left by the glaciers of the ice age.
+Very interesting are single granite blocks, left by the glaciers of the ice age, which are called glacial erratics.